dogbiscuituk2/TagScanner7/README.md

 ## _ʞɯɾ_ Case Notes

-_ʞɯɾ_ code can be parsed in either of two alternative ways, either case-sensitively or case-insensitively. ***This option affects only the operation of user data comparison functions***; the language's own _function-names_, operator and _field_ names, etc., are always processed ignoring case.
+_ʞɯɾ_ code can either respect or ignore character case. ***This option affects only the operation of user data comparison functions***; the language's own _function-names_, operator and _field_ names, etc., are always processed ignoring case.
 But when you invoke a particular _function_ like **Contains** or **ContainsX** which accepts a user-provided string value, its result will depend upon this setting.

 All affected _functions_ have an optional final argument, _bool caseSensitive_, which controls the case sensitivity of _only_ the particular, present _function_ invocation.
 When no value is supplied by the user, this argument is automatically filled with the current global case sensitivity setting, and the comparison _function_ executed accordingly.